-The Company's growth in book value per share for the period from January 1, 2014 through December 31, 2016 placed it ninth in comparison to the plan companies (entitling each participant to 51.5% of the target bonus for this component).
-As a result, each Co-CEO was entitled to a bonus in dollars of \$1,287,879 for 2016, and each of Mr. Consolino and Mr. Berding was entitled to a bonus in dollars of \$386,364 for 2016.
+The Company's growth in book value per share for the period from January 1, 2015 through December 31, 2017 placed it 10th in comparison to the plan companies (entitling each participant to 95.7% of the target bonus for this component).
+As a result, each Co-CEO was entitled to a bonus in dollars of \$1,195,652 for 2017, and each of Mr. Consolino and Mr. Berding was entitled to a bonus in dollars for this component of \$358,696 for 2017.

-The remaining one-half of the bonus amount was based on annual return on equity growth as discussed above.
-With regard to the 2014 - 2016 performance period, if the return on equity percentage equaled or exceeded 12%, the participant would receive the maximum bonus amount attributed to this metric.
+With regard to the 2015-2017 performance period, if the return on equity percentage equaled or exceeded 12%, the participant would receive the maximum bonus amount attributed to this metric.
 If the return on equity percentage equals or is less than 9%, the participant would receive no bonus amount attributed to this metric.
 For a return on equity greater than 9% but less than 12%, the bonus amount will be calculated by applying straight-line interpolation rounded to the nearest whole dollar amount.
 Each participant's target bonus of 50% of the maximum bonus for the return on equity component would be earned if the Company's return on equity equaled 10.5% for the three-year period.

-The Company's annual average return on equity for 2014 - 2016 was 11.5% (entitling each participant to 166.67% of the target bonus for this component).
-As a result, each Co-CEO was entitled to a bonus in dollars of \$2,083,333 for 2016, and each of Mr. Consolino and Mr. Berding was entitled to a bonus in dollars of \$625,000 for 2016
+The Company's annual average return on equity for 2015-2017 was 12.1% (entitling each participant to 200% of the target bonus for this component).
+As a result, each Co-CEO was entitled to a bonus in dollars of \$2,500,000, and each of Mr. Consolino and Mr. Berding was entitled to a bonus in dollars for this component of \$750,000, for the three-year performance period ended December 31, 2017.